Tali Farhadian Weinstein: Career

-At the outset of her legal career, in 2003–04, Farhadian Weinstein was a law clerk to Judge Merrick Garland in the U.S. Court of Appeals for the D.C.
+From 2003 to 2004, Farhadian Weinstein was a law clerk for Judge Merrick Garland of the United States Court of Appeals for the D.C.
 Circuit.
 From 2004 to 2006, she clerked for US Supreme Court Justice Sandra Day O'Connor.
 From 2006 to 2007, she was a litigation associate at Debevoise & Plimpton in New York City.
-From 2007 to 2008, she was an adjunct Professor of Law at Columbia Law School.
+From 2007 to 2008, she was an adjunct professor of law at Columbia Law School.

 In 2009, Farhadian Weinstein joined the U.S. Department of Justice.
 Through June 2010, she served with the Department as Counsel to the Attorney General of the United States Eric Holder, helping create guidelines on prosecutorial discretion on indictments and sentencing recommendations.
 Farhadian Weinstein joined the U.S. Attorney's Office in 2011 as an Assistant U.S. Attorney in the Eastern District of New York, where she investigated and prosecuted federal crimes including violent crimes, public corruption, narcotics trafficking, and national security matters, serving through 2017.

 From 2018 to 2020, she was the general counsel for Brooklyn District Attorney Eric Gonzalez.
 During this period, she created a post-conviction justice bureau to reevaluate possible wrongful convictions in collaboration with the Innocence Project.
 Besides the post-conviction justice bureau, she oversaw the Brooklyn District Attorney office's appeals bureau, civil litigation bureau, and law enforcement accountability bureau.
 She has also been an adjunct professor at NYU Law School since 2017.

 Farhadian Weinstein stepped down from her position at the Brooklyn District Attorney's office in July 2020 to become a candidate in the Democratic primary for the 2021 New York County District Attorney race to replace Cyrus Vance Jr. and oversee more than 500 lawyers in Manhattan.
 She and fellow candidate Alvin Bragg were the top fundraisers in the race, which included $8.2 million of her own money.
 Farhadian Weinstein was the only candidate who had worked in a New York City district attorney's office and been a federal prosecutor.
 An April 21, 2021, poll by Benenson Strategy Group found her leading with 16% of those polled.
 She was endorsed by the New York Post and the New York Daily News.
-She was also endorsed by former Attorney General Eric Holder, Hillary Clinton, and Gloria Steinem, as well as Representatives Adriano Espaillat, Nydia Velázquez, and Ritchie Torres.
+She was also endorsed by former attorney general Eric Holder, Hillary Clinton, and Gloria Steinem, as well as Representatives Adriano Espaillat, Nydia Velázquez, and Ritchie Torres.
 She was also endorsed by New York City branch of the National Organization for Women and Robbie Kaplan who co-founded the Time's Up Legal Defense Fund.

 Farhadian Weinstein had the most votes in several neighborhoods including Upper East Side, Inwood and Washington Heights.
 She earned 30.7% of the total vote, second to Bragg's 34.3%, in a primary with eight candidates.
 On July 2, 2021, Farhadian Weinstein conceded the primary to Bragg.
-In late 2021, she became legal analyst for NBC News.
+In late 2021, she became a legal analyst for NBC News.